shruts37/Book-My-Show-Project/book-my-show Project/README.md

-# Getting Started with Create React App
+# A prototype of application Book-My-Show using Create React App

 This project was bootstrapped with [Create React App]